OfficialNoFocus/OfficialNoFocus/README.md

 - 👋 Hi, I’m @OfficialNoFocus
-- 👀 I’m interested in C# (.net 6 EF)
+- 👀 I’m interested in C# (.net6/7.0 and upcomming 8)
-- 🌱 I’m currently learning .net 6 EF
+- 🌱 I’m currently learning .net7.0 Maui
 - 💞️ I’m looking to collaborate on making Website's and CNC machines
 - 📫 How to reach me: probably true DM's